nadhack/nhsite/_pages/membership.md

 ---

 All membership fees are discretionary.
-It costs us approximately £25/month/member and that is our guidline monthly membership for members.We list as a "basic member" below as a guidline for those interested in the hackspace who feel that their own time and financial constraints make the £25/month rate inappropriate for their personel situation.
+It costs us approximately £25/month/member and that is our guidline monthly membership for members.We list as a "basic member" below as a guidline for those interested in the hackspace who feel that their own time and financial constraints make the £25/month rate inappropriate for their personal situation.
 Some members may pay less than £25/month and some members may pay more.
 We ask potential members to assess the value of their own situation, consider the costs of running the space and identify a monthly fee that suits them.

 | Membership Level | Monthly Fee | Access Key | Accompanied | Comments |
 | --- | --- | --- | --- | --- |